rhel-labs/learn-katacoda/sql-server-ubi/step1.md

 <pre class="file">
-REPOSITORY              TAG      IMAGE ID       CREATED       SIZE
+REPOSITORY              TAG      IMAGE ID       CREATED       SIZE localhost/rhel8-httpd   latest   69aac470f62d   3 months ago   617 MB
 </pre>

-*Podman* is available on the host system, and there are no images available in the local podman repository.
+*Podman* is available on the host system, and there is only a single RHEL 8 apache image available to use.

 To run SQL Server in a container, download the SQL Server container images.